AR20-4/dsgn270-a1/README.md

 </ol>

-#### _What is the crucial information a potential guest would desire from a website for a restaurant?_
+#### _As far as Web Content ask the question, What is the crucial information a potential guest would desire from a website for a restaurant?_

+Below is a list of Web Content that should be included in a website for a restaurant.

 *  __Contact Information__

 Guests visiting restaurants’ websites should be able to find important information about the restaurant easily.
+Fleur De Sel did have their contact information on their landing page.

 * __Menu as PDF__

-A visitor at a restaurants’ web page should never have to download a PDF.
+A visitor to a restaurants’ web page should never have to download a PDF.
 The menu should be legible with a good description of what the item is.
+Fleur Del Sel did have multiple menus on their site but they there are hard to read.

 * __Have good images of your food__